ashton14/BirthdayDealFinder/README.md

 - `location`: Address or coordinates to search from
 - `radius`: Search radius in miles
 - `--api-key`: Google Maps API key (optional if set as environment variable)
+- `--concurrent`: Use concurrent processing (default: True)
+- `--sequential`: Use sequential processing (slower but more reliable for API rate limits)
+- `--max-workers`: Maximum number of concurrent workers (default: 10)

 ### Examples